 The Paul Paré Medal is the pre-eminent faculty award at Mount Allison University.
 The medallist receives a $7,500 award and is recognized at Convocation.
 The monetary award is to be used to support the medallist’s research, teaching and professional activities.
-The Paul Paré medallist will deliver an address to the University community in the fall of the year in which she/he receives the award.

 A nomination packages must consist of:

 - a written confirmation of nomination, indicating that the nomination has been accepted

 - a letter of nomination

 - two letters of support from persons other than the nominator (at least one letter, either the nomination letter or a supporting letter, must be from a current or former student); self-nominations are permitted, and in such circumstances, at least three letters of support are required, one of which must be from a current or former student